 Health Links - Info Santé is a 24-hour, 7-days a week telephone information service.
 Staffed by registered nurses with the knowledge to provide answers over the phone to health care questions and guide you to the care you need.

 Looking for information on health services available in Winnipeg?
-Visit the Health Services Directory Online, a searchable listing of health services, programs and organizations in the Winnipeg Health Region
+Visit the Health Services Directory Online, a list of health services, programs and organizations in the Winnipeg Health Region.

 The Cancer Helpline is a phone service for cancer patients requiring assistance in managing cancer or treatment-related side effects.
 A registered nurse will answer your call and ask questions about your current health condition.
 Based on this information, the nurse will advise you on how to best manage your symptoms at home or whether you should come to Urgent Cancer Care.